 The Trossachs to the east of the National Park is a transition from the settled pastoral Lowlands to the rugged Highlands.
 It is a landscape of beautiful lochs and woodlands with a wealth of wildlife to discover.

 Starting in the settlement of Aberfoyle, follow the Dukes Pass towards Callander.
 The Lodge Forest Visitor Centre is just a couple of minutes’ drive outside Aberfoyle, and has a great vantage point looking across the Queen Elizabeth Forest Park.
 This is a great place to watch wildlife.
 There is an easy to reach red squirrel hide within the woodland where as well as red squirrels you may see great spotted woodpecker and nuthatch.
 In the Visitor Centre is live CCTV footage featuring ospreys, red squirrels and water voles.

 The Great Trossachs Forest NNR is a woodland regeneration project in the Trossachs creating a large-scale forest for the benefit of wildlife and people.
 There is lots of wildlife to discover including black grouse, golden eagle, osprey, pine marten, red squirrel, and otters.
-For more information on the project and sites to visit and wildlife to discover, visit the Great Trossachs Forest website here.
+For more information on the project and sites to visit and wildlife to discover, visit the Great Trossachs Forest page here.